tercen/log_operator/README.md

 Output relations|.
 ---|---
-`log`| numeric, log per data point
+`log`| numeric, log per cell

 ##### Details

 A log of values is performed.
+The computation is done per cell.

 ##### References